codecarrotlabs/blog.codecarrot.net/_posts/code/2017-11-04-4-secrets-to-becoming-a-developer.md

 date: 2017-11-04 17:29:40
 categories: code
 tags: coding developer secrets
-description: Here are a few important things to keep at the front of your mind while you&#039;re learning to code and becoming a developer.
+description: Here are a few important things to keep at the front of your mind while you're learning to code and becoming a developer.
 image: http://blog.codecarrot.net/images/secrets.png
 ---